mirisuzanne/miriamsuzanne/content/2018/07/17/surgery.rst

 (especially me) knew what to look for.
-One of my `favorite comedians`_ expresses this best, with her roommate metaphor near the end of this wonderful set:
+One of my `favorite comedians`_ expresses this best, with her roommate metaphor near the end of this wonderful set.
+Laugh break!

 .. _favorite comedians: https://www.carinamagyar.com/